JasonEb/React-Piano/README.md

 ###### CSS and Style
 Apple's keyboard layout is the main inspiration for the design.
 I want users to feel at home with the app, so I used the same font (VAG Rounded) and color scheme.
 When keys are pressed, the keys are visibly compressed by changing it's scale and color.

-Because of JSX, conceptualizing and coding the logic behind each component was extremely easy and satisfying!
+Because of JSX, conceptualizing and coding the logic behind each component was extremely easy and satisfying.